TapeMate/vue-php-store-prototype-frontend/README.md

 - outsource success login messag to own component and make own scss partial

 - new feature:
-  -> if product out of stock add to wish list
-  -> new bar at top with hearth icon
   -> directly store into db

 TYPO: